astuder/icp-101xx/README.md

 ### readTemperatureC(), readTemperatureF()

-The ICP-101xx also includes a very precise temperature sensor with an absolute accuracy of ±0.4 Celcius.
-The temperature is sampled together with the pressure during each measurement cylce.
-Use readTemperatureC or readTemperatureF to get the temperature in Celsius or Fahrenheit respectively.
+The ICP-101xx also includes a very precise temperature sensor with an absolute accuracy of ±0.4 Celsius.
+The temperature is sampled together with the pressure during each measurement cycle.
+Use readTemperatureC or readTemperatureF to get the temperature as `float` in Celsius or Fahrenheit respectively.

 ```
 mysensor.measure();